Is your blog’s home page designed strategically?

-Thrive Architect works with any existing theme and you can use it on any page on your website.
-You can also use it to customize blog posts, build sales pages like this sales page, create thank you pages, and create landing pages like this one here.
+Thrive Architect works with along with any existing theme (typically reserved for your blog pages) and you can use it on any page on your website.
+You can use it to customize build sales pages, resource pages, create thank you pages, and create landing pages like this one here.

 Pros: Thrive Architect is very budget friendly, costing only $67 for a LIFETIME use license for one site.
 That’s crazy cakes!